A Guide to U-M Technology Resources & Services

 Create Course Sites with Canvas

 Canvas offers multiple features for teaching and learning in a flexible and robust environment.
 Create content and assignments, prepare your course homepage, and publish the site for students to view.
 Instructors commonly praise the Canvas SpeedGrader, Modules, and Assignments.

 Need help?
 Hands-on workshops, self-paced tutorials and online support guides are available to help you create, configure, and use your Canvas site.

 Visit the eResearch website to learn about research proposals and regulatory processes, and how to review and complete project/grant award submissions.

 Create Research Project & Grant Reports

-M-Reports on Wolverine Access provides university management and research leaders with an accessible, easy-to-use, web-based reporting method that facilitates efficient analysis of management data to enhance data-driven decisions.
+M-Reports on Maizelink or Wolverine Access provides university management and research leaders with an accessible, easy-to-use, web-based reporting method that facilitates easy analysis of management data to enhance data-driven decisions.

 - Alerts, metrics, and personalized reports based on your user profile, preferences, and role-based security.